Carbon capture and storage in Mexico: Sequestration

 There are four main types of sequestration: in deep saline aquifers, to fill up the hole where oil used to prevail, to replace underground methane with CO_{2}, and to use enhanced oil recovery (EOR) technology.
 Also, for sequestration to be plausible, reservoirs must be porous, permeable and deep.
 In Mexico, some areas meet these requirements and are ready for sequestering CO_{2}.

 PEMEX, being the Mexican oil monopoly, is interested in obtaining as much oil as much as possible, which is why there has been previous and current investment in EOR.
 Along with Halliburton, a plant in El Carmito has been capturing carbon and sequestering underground to enhance its oil.
 It is estimated that since it started, it has been able to sequester 8,459,550 tons of CO_{2}, representing a large number of barrels.
 On the other hand, in the year 2000 it started this practice in Campo Artesa, located in the Five Presidents Area (Area de Activo Cinco Presidentes), where it has 4 wells of production.
 Also, in 2005, PEMEX invested in Campo Sitio Grande, which along with Campo Artesa, it is estimated to have recovered 950 million of oil barrels through EOR.
-In the same area, Activo Cinco Prsidentes, there is Campo Ogarrio, which is a pilot project title "Complejo Petroquímico de Cosoleacaque" to inject CO_{2} underground in the area known as "Activo Integral Aceite Terciario del Golfo".
+In the same area, Activo Cinco Presidentes, there is Campo Ogarrio, which is a pilot project title "Complejo Petroquímico de Cosoleacaque" to inject CO_{2} underground in the area known as "Activo Integral Aceite Terciario del Golfo".
 This is all located around the Gulf of Mexico, which contains promising amounts of crude oil.

 The "Activo Integral Aceite Terciario del Golfo", is a pilot project that PEMEX, along with other companies have been designing to generate electricity with an emission-free idea.
 It has been under research on CCS feasibility, as well as possible applications and a financing plan.
 It started in 2012, where the CO_{2} has been captured under a 2 MW electric plant.

 The main areas that have been under investigation for sequestration are around the southwest, but some have already been dismissed.
 3 of them, are around Sonora and Oaxaca, which at first it was thought to be feasible to serve the iron and steel industry: these being Fuentes (Río Escondido), Terciaria del Golfo, and Sabinas Monclova.
 The last two, have been proven not to be economically viable because of its rocky body and discontinuity due to tectonic movement.
 Also, the entire west, specially around the Pacific and central part of Mexico, is not convenient for sequestration because of the high seismic and volcano activity and the fractures that already exist, may allow leakage.

 On the other hand, the some part of the republic is very promising for deep saline aquifer sequestration, since it was found that a large area is more than 800m deep.
 The 11 most promising states are: